charlotte-e-hh/Y3-Project-/README.md

  **analysis code for accuracy** - MATLAB code used for data processing and creating figures to understand the data

- **comparioson with literature circuit and device**- Excel data from the comparison between the circuit in [35] and my device
+ **comparioson with literature circuit file**- conatins 2 folders of scope images 1 for literature and the other for my circuit and an Excel sheet with data from the comparison between the circuit in [35] and my device

  **device vs scope frequency test**- data from testing the integrated device against scope frequency monitoring